 A copy of our most recent community newsletter, sent ahead of the event, is here.

 Since then, we have been digging trenches and boreholes along the planned route, and carrying out archaeological surveys, so we can better understand conditions below the ground.
 You can read more about our ground investigation work here.

 We submitted an Environmental Statement (ES), and a planning application, to the councils along the route in February.

-EIA is a process used to help protect the environment by providing local planning authorities with a detailed evaluation of what effects the pipeline will have on the environment.
+The ES is part of the Environmental Impact Assessment (EIA) process used to help protect the environment by providing local planning authorities with a detailed evaluation of what effects the pipeline will have on the environment.
 This enables planning authorities to be fully aware of the broader environmental picture when they decide whether to grant planning permission.

 We will work hard to keep the impact on communities along the route, and the environment, to a minimum.